 Dehydrated meals (find a great list of vegan options here)

-Breakfast: vegan breakfast burritos, instant oatmeal cups
+Breakfast: vegan breakfast burritos or quesadillas, instant oatmeal cups

-Avoid: bringing anything fried; meals that you wouldn't enjoy cold if you can't heat them; meals that require a lot of assembly if you don't have the time or space; meals that get soggy quickly (avoid this by packing condiments & watery veggies separately).
+Avoid: bringing anything fried, meals that you wouldn't enjoy cold if you can't heat them, meals that require a lot of assembly if you don't have the time or space, meals that get soggy quickly (avoid this by packing condiments & watery veggies separately).

 EMBRACE THE SNACKS